Why Buy a Kia?Buying Guides • Advice • Reviews

 16) 2005 - Kia began focusing on the European market.

-17) 2006 - In March, Kia President E.S.
-Chung signed an agreement with Georgia Governor Sonny Perdue to build the company's first North American manufacturing plant in West Point.
+17) 2006 - In March, the President of Kia signed an agreement with the Governor of Georgia to build the company's first manufacturing plant in West Point.
 In October, the company held a ceremony to celebrate the opening of the facility.

 18) 2007 - Kia announced that the company's first production of vehicles produced in the US would focus on the Kia Sorento.